OluTshegz/alx-system_engineering-devops/0x00-shell_basics/README.md

 # Task 8.
 Bye bye Betty: (8-firstdelete) - deletes the file betty from /tmp/my_first_directory.
 # Task 9.
 Bye bye My first directory: (9-firstdirdeletion) - deletes the directory my_first_directory that is in the /tmp directory.
 # Task 10.
 Back to the future: (10-back) - changes the working directory to the previous one.
+# Task 11.
+Lists: (11-lists) -  lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format.